 There's no formal limit on costs that can be applied for, however detailed justification of costs requested should be provided in the fellowship application.

 Salaries should be requested according to experience on the appropriate scientific salary scale, including London weighting if relevant.

 Salaries of support staff, such as technicians, won't be funded on foundation fellowships.

-Reasonable running costs can be applied for (consumables, small pieces of equipment up to £30,000 in value).
+Reasonable research expenses directly related to your proposal can be applied for; such as small pieces of equipment up to £30,000 in value and consumables.